dougeby/IntuneDocs/intune/app-sdk-android.md

 ### Robolectric
 Testing MAM SDK behavior under Robolectric is not supported.
-There are known issues running the MAM SDK under Robelectric due to behaviors present under Robelectric which do not accurately mimic those on real devices or emulators.
+There are known issues running the MAM SDK under Robelectric due to behaviors present under Robolectric that do not accurately mimic those on real devices or emulators.

 If you need to test your application under Roboelectric, the